The WICP ensures collaborative

 for coordination of consistent and scientifically defensible methods and

 strategies to improve water quality monitoring, assessment and reporting.

 Board provides a forum for exploring, evaluating, and promoting methods

 that facilitate collaboration and further comparability between water monitoring

 Assessement Program (NAWQA) creates an ongoing national liaison process

 for external organizations to work interactively with the NAWQA Program

-problem solving on water quality issues.
+in joint problem solving on water quality issues.

 goal of the Subcommittee

 on Ground Water is to develop and encourage implementation of